nibmmoz/meetingMinutes/Core/2022/February/Feb_12.md

-# Feb 12, 2022 18:00-20:00 | Introduction to Mozilla Club - Event Planing
+#  Introduction to Mozilla Club - Event Planing

-## Attendees
+## Participants

+- Navin Thamindu
+- Yashmi Arksha
 - Vileka Karunarathne
-- Yashmi Arksha
-- Navin Thamindu
 - Roshain Fernando
+- Imran Rasheedd

+## 🏆Just finished a meeting!

+# 🗓️ Feb 12 | 18.00-21.30 (IST)

+## 💡What we discussed:
+- Assigning Tasks for the Feb 15 Event
+- Finalizing the Agenda for Feb 15
+- Chosing social Media platforms to publish Content as the Moz club
+- Meeting Minutes GitHub repo walkthrough
+- Background Checks on live Stream tools
+- Practicing Live Stream management

- ## Discussion 🎯
+## 🎯 Action Items

-- Doing a live checkup on Microsoft teams.
-- Discussion about adapting to the agenda of the event
+- Provide Yashmi with Details about the Club

-## Action Items 🚧

-- Finalize the count down posts
+- Assign Roshain with Admin privileges for social Media Accounts
+- Make still Image Flyers